NickyvVr/talks/README.md

  * Flemish Power BI User Group, June 2018

 ## Speaker bio
 Nicky van Vroenhoven is a BI professional focused at the Microsoft stack and a Microsoft Data Platform MVP.
 He mainly works with Power BI, the Power Platform and T-SQL.
-After working 9 years in several BI-consultancy jobs in several industries and companies, he is currently working as a Lead Expert Data Management at the DWH team at Van Lanschot Kempen.
-He is developing the DWH and also managing the Power BI Premium capacity.
+After working 9 years in several BI-consultancy jobs in several industries and companies, he is currently working as a Unit Lead Power BI at Powerdobs, a small consultancy firm in the Netherlands.
 Nicky has spoken at several User Groups, SQL Saturday Events, and the Power BI World Tour and is the co-founder of the [Power BI Days Netherlands](https://twitter.com/PowerBIDaysNL).
 In addition he enjoys tweeting and blogging about topics like Power BI and Power Platform at https://nickyvv.com.